 Start by adding the sugar to a saucepan.

-The first time I made this fudge I brought it a little above the soft ball stage and it became super crumbly.
-So, only cook it until it gets just below soft ball stage – 232-degrees.
+The first time I made this fudge I brought it a little above the soft ball stage, and it became super crumbly.
+So, only cook it until it gets just below soft ball stage, which is 232 degrees.